 Day 1 Sunday 5-8

 I flew to Anchorage via Seattle.
 Some people I met on the plane gave me a ride to Hillcrest Haven Bed and Breakfast.
 Three climbers from England were staying there.
 They were frantically trying to locate the climbing gear the airline lost.
-They got their gear just before flying onto the glacier to climb McKinley.
+They got their gear just before flying onto the glacier to climb Denali.

 Andrew, 27, a pediatrician from Australia, was the only other member of our team staying at Hillcrest.
 John, 33, an attorney, lived in Anchorage.
 Paul, 32, a banker from New York, was staying with friends in Anchorage.

 We met our guides and each other as expected.
 Gary, 48, ran Mountain Trip and had been climbing in Alaska for 20 years.
 Dave, 46, was a rheumatologist who met Gary as Gary's client.
 They had been climbing and racing bicycles together for several years.
-Dave's main climbing was an annual trip to McKinley as Gary's assistant.
+Dave's main climbing was an annual trip to Denali as Gary's assistant.
 We went over our equipment and discussed plans for the trip.
 Andrew and I went to dinner after the others left.

 Day 2 Monday 5-9

 Sharon, who runs the shuttle service with her boyfriend, picked us up and took us to AMH and REI.
 I bought a thermos, a daisy chain, and a "beak."
 The others all bought stuff they either forgot or didn't know they needed.
 Sharon drove us to Doug Geeting Aviation in Talkeetna.